djhenderson/EaseXML3/docs/README.rst

 - the `examplesstripper.py` script helping to produce code snippets in XHTML, very useful when writting this documentation sheet.
-- SQLObject globally which is a good source of inspiration for EaseXML.
+- SQLObject globally which is a good source of inspiration for EaseXML3.

-ExoWeb_ people are active users, debuggers of EaseXML and i thank them for the many enhancements and feedback they provide to this software in general.
+ExoWeb_ people are active users, debuggers of EaseXML3 and i thank them for the many enhancements and feedback they provide to this software in general.

 .. _ExoWeb: http://exoweb.net